john-h-k/Voltium/docs/README.md

 ### License

 Copyright © John Kelly and Contributors.
-Licensed under the MIT License (MIT).
+Licensed under the AGPL v3 license (AGPL).
 See [LICENSE](LICENSE.md) in the repository root for more information.

 ### Contributing